nu1silva/REST-CRUD-Service/README.txt

 > Build the project
 	mvn clean package

- This will create a war file inside [project_home]/target put the artifact in tomcat or a WSO2 AS
+ This will create a war file inside [project_home]/target put the artifact in tomcat

 > Standlaone Instance
 	mvn clean jetty:run